 The school is not responsible for students' items that are lost, damaged, loaned, or stolen.
-Families are encouraged to have homeowner's insurance coverage for their child's items that they feel warrant coverage, e.g., computers, bicycles, skis, etc. Unauthorized use of credit cards, cell phones, or telephone lines will be considered "theft" and processed as a disciplinary infraction.
+Families are encouraged to have homeowner's insurance coverage for their child's items that they feel warrant coverage, e.g., computers, bicycles, skis, etc. Unauthorized use of credit cards or cell phones, will be considered "theft" and processed as a disciplinary infraction.
 Students are encouraged to utilize the safes provided in each room for valuable items.